biolink/biolink-model/docs/ChemicalToDiseaseOrPhenotypicFeatureAssociation.md

 # Class: ChemicalToDiseaseOrPhenotypicFeatureAssociation

-An interaction between a chemical entity and a phenotype or disease, where the presence of the chemical gives rise to or exacerbates the phenotype
+An interaction between a chemical entity and a phenotype or disease, where the presence of the chemical gives rise to or exacerbates the phenotype.

 URI: [biolink:ChemicalToDiseaseOrPhenotypicFeatureAssociation](https://w3id.org/biolink/vocab/ChemicalToDiseaseOrPhenotypicFeatureAssociation)